 Another key success factor is the code refactoring.
 Refactoring is one of the most important skill an expert developer must have.
 Lots of code have been written and most of it is poorly scalable.
 Even if you think to implement one of your own code to add any kind of your new ideas, you will be struggling with what you have written in the past.
 This is due to low attention to quality with a willingness to finish ealier with a short term vision.
 A good software architecture vision is for long-term approach.

-Nowadays, one of the most reliable pattern to a good software architecture is MVC pattern used everywhere, I hope, as it is a common layered architecture that separates the three most important software concepts: the Model, the Controllers and the Views.
+Nowadays, one of the most reliable pattern to a good software architecture is the MVC pattern.
+It is a common layered architecture that separates the three most important software concepts: the Model, the Controllers and the Views.

-By the way, we are still talking about monolithic applications for sure that, wheter organized into modules, do not resolve our main purpose: full scalability and quality maintenance for a better continuous integration.
-In fact, MVC by itself it’s not enough, as already stated.
+By the way, we are still talking about monolithic applications that yet, although organized into modules, do not solve our main purpose: full scalability and quality maintenance for a better continuous integration.
+In fact, both a monolith and service oriented approaches are still not enough for an enterprise wide implementation that needs to be agile, flexible, scalable and provide high performance.

-So far, we have approached softly the microservice concept by using the module organization of our application and.... here we are.
-The very best approach for software developing, and project management also, is microservices architectures.
-This barely new concept is the future of development life cycle process as already adopted by great companies like Amazon, Google, Netflix and others.
+So far, we have approached softly the microservice concept by discussing both the monolith approach and the service oriented module organization of our application.
+Whereas these two architecture patterns have been vastly used and are still leading the industry, a very nice and clean approach for more enterprise oriented software developments, and ease of project management indeed, is the microservices architecture.
+This concept is the future of development life cycle as already adopted by great companies like Amazon, Google, Netflix and many others nowadays.

-A microservices architecture is defined by APIs management that allow also a great project management by definition.
-In fact, it helps also organizing the entire development life cycle into pieces and multiple little teams each of them implementing a different solution for the whole application.
+The microservices architecture pattern also helps organizing the entire development life cycle into pieces and multiple small teams, each of them implementing a different solution for the whole application.
 It is a Technical Project manager duty to organize and integrate the whole picture to get to the final result.

-This approach allows a full scalability and continuous integration independently and can be always monitored closely.
-If there could be any downtime or failure in a service, the entire application will mostly continue to work without affecting the final user experience, allowing a better maintenance.
+However, this approach enables full scalability and continuous integration independently and can be always monitored closely.
+If there is any downtime or failure in a service, the entire application can mostly continue to work without affecting the final user experience, allowing a better maintenance and experience.

-Moreover, another pro for the microservice architecture is given by the fact that each microservice might not rely to the same server or shared memory of the front-end application as instead a monolithic application may do.
-In fact, developing microservices may allow a better solution architecture with more granularity and performance scalability based on the business requirements.
+Microservices architecture might not rely to the same server or shared memory of the front-end application as instead a monolithic application may do, by enabling better solution architectures with more granularity and performance scalability based on the business requirements.

 This approach enhance the most important factor and key success for every company that is based on economics.
 In fact, while we can understand the code, the solutions and all the architectures, most of the companies just understand business and economics, so to speak, revenues.